thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 01 November 2022
+### Daily Rundown on Wednesday, 02 November 2022

-- The average temperature today is 12.49˚C;
+- The average temperature today is 12.19˚C;
-- With highs of 13.13˚C and lows of 8.33˚C.
+- With highs of 12.92˚C and lows of 8.22˚C.
 - You can expect moderate rain for the day.

 <!-- weather_marker ends -->